+A.1.1.
 C.2.3.
 Analysis of the ecological and socio-economic vulnerability of trout aquaculture in the departments of Puno, Junin and Huanuco under IPCC concepts.

-- 1.141.
+1.64.
 PRODUCE (2016) designed the climate change adaptation measures that are part of Peru's Thematic Fisheries and Aquaculture Area of the Nationally Determined Contributions (NDC).
 For this purpose, it used a conceptual model based on the analysis of human vulnerability and its implications on the productivity of fishermen, ship owners and fish farmers and its impact on their livelihoods.
-This model considers a socioecological approach to understand how marine and inland water systems could react to climatic and non-climatic pressures and their interrelationship with socio-economic systems. - 1.142.
-PRODUCE'S General Directorate of Fisheries and Aquaculture Environmental Affairs is currently seeking to apply tools to strengthen the ecological and socio-economic vulnerability analysis of trout aquaculture activities in the departments of Puno, Huanuco and Junin in the context of climate change.
-For this, it will use the IPCC conceptual model adapted to the socio-ecological vulnerability framework, which identifies climate risk's characteristic elements (hazards, exposure, and vulnerability), different ecological and socio-economic indicators based on research studies and PRODUCE management instruments. - 1.143.
-Exposure/hazard indicator: As part of the climate risk characterization process, the observed and/or expected climate change impacts on inland aquaculture activity in each region were identified.
+This model considers a socio-ecological approach to understand how marine and inland water systems could react to climatic and non-climatic pressures and their interrelationship with socio-economic systems.

+4.791.80 PRODUCE'S General Directorate of Fisheries and Aquaculture Environmental Affairs is currently seeking to apply tools to strengthen the ecological and socio-economic vulnerability analysis of trout aquaculture activities in the departments of Puno, Huanuco and Junin in the context of climate change.
+For this, it will use the IPCC conceptual model adapted to the socio-ecological vulnerability framework, which identifies climate risk's characteristic elements (hazards, exposure, and vulnerability), different ecological and socio-economic indicators based on research studies and PRODUCE management instruments.